New Divide

 "New Divide" is a song by American rock band Linkin Park.
-The song is released as a single and was recorded specifically for the soundtrack, Transformers: Revenge of the Fallen – The Album to Michael Bay's film Transformers: Revenge of the Fallen.
+The song was released as a single and recorded specifically for the soundtrack to Michael Bay's film Transformers: Revenge of the Fallen.
 It was written by the band and produced by band member Mike Shinoda.
-It also serves as the film's main theme, and was released as the soundtrack's lead single on May 18, 2009, by Reprise Records.
+It also serves as the film's main theme and was released as the soundtrack's lead single on May 18, 2009, by Reprise Records.

-Despite the film's critical failure, "New Divide" was widely acclaimed by professional critics, and remains one of the most popular songs in Linkin Park's discography.
-It is one of the few songs to top the US Rock Songs, Alternative Songs and Hot Mainstream Rock Tracks at the same time.
+Despite the film's critical failure, "New Divide" was widely acclaimed by professional critics and remains one of the most popular songs in Linkin Park's discography.
+It is one of the few songs to top the US Rock Songs, Alternative Songs, and Hot Mainstream Rock Tracks at the same time.
 It is one of the band's highest-charting songs, peaking at number 6 on the US Billboard Hot 100.
 Its working title was "Megatron".